 Interview and Selection

-Once your application has been received, your suitability is individually assessed.
+Once your application has been received, your readiness to train to teach is individually assessed.
 If you meet the entry requirements, you will be offered an interview where you will be required to sit a subject-specific written task and verbal audit.

 The audit and task have both verbal and written components and are designed to identify your strengths and areas for development.
 They contain a mixture of Key Stage 4 and A-Level style questions that cover the secondary social sciences curriculum.
 You will be sent information on how to prepare when you are notified of your interview.